 Best box window fan

 While a twin window fan is ideal for a small apartment or a room, if you’ve got a bigger space to cool, you might want to spring for a box fan.
 Maat tells us this one is “extremely powerful,” almost to the point of being “enterprise level.”
 Tarzian, who also recommended this one, agrees that “it’s just a really powerful fan.”
 He told us that this model is reminiscent of more old-fashioned fans that his family used to sell in their hardware store years ago, that were then used to cool your whole house.
 You can re-create the effect of those fans, Tarzian says, by putting this one in the window of a room at the top of your house, opening a window downstairs, and then turning the big fan on the exhaust setting, effectively creating a ventilation circuit.
 “It’s not an air conditioner, but if the house gets really heated up during the day and then the sun goes down and it gets cooler at night, you can really cool the house off this way,” he says.
+Reuben is a fan of this model, which is a best seller at his hardware store, and called out how it “allows for the window to close behind it completely for weather protection.”

 Best tabletop and floor fans you can use in a window